Meirinkan: Yamaguchi Meirinkan

 Yamaguchi Meirinkan (山口明倫館) was moved to a large site called Kameyama Campus (亀山校地, Kameyama kōchi) in 1861, when the school was called Yamaguchi Kōshūdō.
 It was surrounded by a moat, located in central Yamaguchi City.
-The Kameyama Campus continued to serve as an educational facility for over 110 years as the current Yamaguchi University School of Business.
+The Kameyama Campus continued to serve as an educational facility for over 110 years as the Yamaguchi High School, former Yamaguchi Higher Commercial School, former Yamaguchi Economic College and finally as the current Yamaguchi University School of Business.
 The moat was filled in order to build a prefectural road after the school was merged into the Yoshida (Hirakawa) campus in 1973, but parts of the moat were later restored.
-The Yamaguchi Prefectural Museum of Art is located within the former campus grounds. Ōmura Masujirō served as an instructor for the Yamaguchi Meirinkan before the Chōshū civil wars.
+The Yamaguchi Prefectural Museum of Art is located within the former campus grounds. Ōmura Masujirō served as an instructor for the Yamaguchi Meirinkan before the Chōshū expeditions.
+Yamada Akiyoshi was one of his students.